 - Each issuer initially receives its credit rating based entirely on its financials, while at the final stage we adjust the credit rating based on its ESG factors.
-We use data for ESG factors from external data provider Sustainalytics and convert that data into the final internal rating for the issuer with the help of our proprietary model.
+We use data on ESG factors provided by external suppliers (e.g., Sustainalytics) and convert that data into the final internal rating for the issuer with the help of our proprietary model.

 - Based on our final internal rating, which, among others, incorporates ESG factors, we arrive at our proprietary intrinsic value for a particular bond.
 All in all, lower ESG risks contribute to higher overall internal rating and consequently lower intrinsic credit spread, and vice versa.